Slip and Fall Accidents

 Fresno Slip & Fall Accident Lawyer

-Although many people think of slipping and falling as not serious, the reality is that these accidents can result in devastating bodily injuries and permanent disability.
+Many people think of slipping and falling as not serious, but these accidents can result in devastating bodily injuries and permanent disability.
 If you slipped, tripped, and/or fell on someone else’s property, you shouldn’t simply write it off as your own clumsiness — the property owner could be to blame if they failed to adequately maintain the premises.

 At Fowler | Helsel | Vogt, our team has more than 40 years of experience handling complex premises liability claims, including cases involving slip, trip, and fall accidents.
 We understand that these accidents can lead to serious injuries, including brain injuries and spine injuries, leaving victims struggling to get back on their feet.
 Our goal is to help you recover fair compensation for your damages, including medical bills and lost wages, all while holding negligent property owners accountable.

-To learn more, including how our Fresno slip and fall accident lawyers can help you with your case, contact us at (559) 900-1280 and request a free consultation.
+To learn more, including how our Fresno slip and fall accident lawyers can assist you with your case, contact us at (559) 900-1280 and request a free consultation.

 Where Do Slip & Falls Happen?

-Slip and- all accidents can occur in various locations where the conditions create a hazard for individuals to lose their footing and fall.
-These accidents are often caused by slippery or uneven surfaces, inadequate signage, poor lighting, or other factors that compromise the safety of the area.
+Slip and fall accidents can occur in various locations where conditions create a hazard for individuals to lose their footing and fall.
+These accidents are often caused by slippery or uneven surfaces, inadequate signage, poor lighting, or other factors that compromise safety.

 Some common locations for slip-and-fall accidents include: